Editor and Publisher, Kindred Books

 Assistant Poetry Editor

-C. Kubasta is a poetry and fiction author of two chapbooks, A Lovely Box and &s (poetry, Finishing Line Press); two full-length poetry collections, All Beautiful & Useless (BlazeVOX [books]) and Of Covenants (Whitepoint Press); a novella, Girling (Brain Mill Press); and a novel forthcoming in Fall 2018.
+C. Kubasta is a poetry and fiction author of two chapbooks, A Lovely Box and &s (poetry, Finishing Line Press); two full-length poetry collections, All Beautiful & Useless (BlazeVOX [books]) and Of Covenants (Whitepoint Press); a novella, Girling (Brain Mill Press); and her latest novel, This Business of the Flesh (Apprentice House).

 She teaches writing, literature, and cultural studies at Marian University, coordinates the Lake Reading Series at the Thelma Sadoff Center for the Arts, and is active with the Wisconsin Fellowship of Poets.